 Any litigant or attorney representing a party may request that a Civil, Probate, Small Claims or Uncontested Dissolution of Marriage hearing be set by contacting the Court's Judicial Assistant, Tiffany Marie Troutt, Email Tiffany.Troutt@flcourts18.org, Tel.
 (321) 617-7284.

-A request for hearing time may be made by telephone but should be confirmed by email or fax.
+A request for hearing time may be made by telephone but should be confirmed by email.
 The request for hearing time should include your name, the name of your client, the case number, your telephone number and your scheduling request.

 Scheduling Criminal Hearings